Approval-Based Apportionment

-Our minimum requirement on portioning methods will be that they uphold proportionality if all approval sets are singletons, \ie if we are already in the party-list domain.
+Our minimum requirement on portioning methods will be that they uphold proportionality if all approval sets are singletons, \ie if we are already in the party-choice domain.
 Formally, we say that a portioning method is \emph{faithful} if for all $(\N, \P, \A)$ with $|A_i|=1$ for all $i \in N$, the resulting portioning $r$ satisfies $r(p) = |\{i \in \N \mid \A_i = \{p\}\}| / n$ for all $p \in P$.
 Among the portioning methods considered by \citet{ABM19}, only three are faithful.
 They are defined as follows. \begin{description} \item[Conditional utilitarian portioning] selects, for each voter $i$, $p_i$ as a party in $A_i$ approved by the highest number of voters.
 Then, $r(p) = |\{i \in N \mid p_i = p\}| / n$ for all $p \in P$.